 What is Hoxx VPN Proxy Extension?

 Hoxx VPN Proxy Extension is a browser-based proxy service that routes traffic through a proxy server to alter your apparent IP address within the browser.
 It is not a full VPN that encrypts all device traffic.
-Vpn edge browser
+How to open vpn in microsoft edge 2026

 Is Hoxx VPN Proxy Extension free?